micmic210/coffee-trivia/README.md

 Coffee Trivia Quiz combines the thrill of a quiz game with the rich history and culture of coffee.
 Explore a wide range of topics, including:

---The origins and history of coffee
+* The origins and history of coffee
--__Different coffee beans and their unique flavors -__Various brewing techniques from around the world -__Coffee's role in different cultures
+* Different coffee beans and their unique flavors
+* Various brewing techniques from around the world
+* Coffee's role in different cultures
--__Fun facts and myths about coffee
+* Func factus and myths about coffee

 ## Features
--__Diverse Questions: Challenge yourself with questions that range from beginner to expert level.
+* Diverse Questions: Challenge yourself with questions that range from beginner to expert level.
--__Educational Content: Learn interesting tidbits about coffee with every quiz.
+* Educational Content: Learn interesting tidbits about coffee with every quiz.
--__Interactive Gameplay: Enjoy a user-friendly interface that makes quizzing fun and easy.
+* Interactive Gameplay: Enjoy a user-friendly interface that makes quizzing fun and easy.

 ### Existing features